IcosagonZ/MyYoutubeTutorials/README.md

 ## How tos
 ### [Modelling Cybertruck in Blender](https://youtu.be/horoWttBEls)
-- [Cybertruck.zip] (Cybertruck.zip) - Blender file and Reference images
+- [Cybertruck.zip](Cybertruck.zip) - Blender file and Reference images

 ## Programming
 ### Video 1: [How to use GTK and Glade with C on Linux](https://www.youtube.com/watch?v=1nRCVjIrnGY)